mfmezger/conversational-agent-langchain/README.md

 # Conversational Agent
-This is a Backend to chat with your Data with Semantic Search.
+This is a Rest-Backend for a Conversational Agent, that allows to embedd Documentes, search for them using Semantic Search, to QA based on Documents and do document processing with Large Language Models.

 - [Conversational Agent](#conversational-agent)